Xympfi/DiceGameSolver/README.md

 dice values 1, 2, 3

-Minimum difference 0 can be found e.g. by calculating 1\*100 + 3\*10 = 130 and 130/2 = 65

 Playing with several players:
 Maybe the first player announces a difference of 2 (without disclosing the solution!), because they found e.g. the solution 2*10 + 1 = 21 and
 21 *3 = 63 which is 2 lower than 65.
-Now the other player have time to think of better solutions, e.g. the difference 0 with the solution above.
+Now the other player have time to think of better solutions, e.g. the difference 0 with the following solution. calculating 1\*100 + 3\*10 = 130 and 130/2 = 65

 The player that comes closest to 65 first wins the round.